 Erected 2001 by E Clampus Vitus Peter Lebeck Chapter #1866 and The East Kern Historical Museum Society.

 Marker series.
 This marker is included in the E Clampus Vitus marker series.

 Location.
 35° 10.258′ N, 117° 50.284′ W. Marker is in California City, California, in Kern County.
 Marker Touch for map.
 Marker is at or near this postal address: 16363 20 Mule Team Parkway, California City CA 93505, United States of America.

 Other nearby markers.
 At least 8 other markers are within 17 miles of this marker, measured as the crow flies.
 The Randsburg - Mojave Road (approx. 5.3 miles away); Desert Spring (approx. 11.2 miles away); Florence "Pancho" Barnes (approx. 12.9 miles away); Josephine Stephens Bishop (approx. 12.9 miles away); Twenty Mule Team (approx. 13 miles away); D.T.
 Jones - Dry Goods (approx. 17.1 miles away); Randsburg Drug Store (approx. 17.1 miles away); Whitehouse Saloon (approx. 17.1 miles away).

 More about this marker.
 Marker is located at the Borax Bill RV Park.

 Credits.
-This page was last revised on March 27, 2017.
+This page was last revised on September 27, 2018.
 This page originally submitted on March 17, 2017, by Frank Gunshow Sanchez of Hollister, California.
-This page has been viewed 141 times since then and 30 times this year.
+This page has been viewed 153 times since then and 42 times this year.
+Last updated on September 27, 2018, by Craig Baker of Sylmar, California.
 Photos: 1. submitted on March 17, 2017.
 2. submitted on March 26, 2017, by Denise Boose of Tehachapi, California. • Syd Whittle was the editor who published this page.